theochem/horton/doc/user_postproc_espfit.rst

 where the symbols have the following meaning:

 * :math:`\{q\}`: the set of the atomic charges
-* :math:`V`: the volume where the point-charge ESP is compared with the reference ESP.
+* :math:`V`: the volume where the point-charge ESP (approximated molecular ESP) is compared to the reference ESP (actual molecular ESP).
+In isolated systems, this is some volume surrounding the molecule.
   In periodic systems, this is the volume of a single primitive cell.
-In isolated systems, this is some volume surrounding the molecule.
 * :math:`w(\mathbf{r})`: the weight function with range [0, 1] that selects the
   relevant parts of the volume for the ESP fit.
 In HORTON, the weight function of Hu, Lu and Yang is used. [hu2007]_ This weight function is zero far away